nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

     cd ncs/zephyr
     git remote set-url ncs https://github.com/nrfconnect/sdk-zephyr

-Additional information about remotes and how to handle them can be found in :ref:`dm-user-workflow`.
+Additional information about remotes and how to handle them can be found in :ref:`dm-wf-fork`.

 .. _additional_deps: